terence-lim/terence-lim.github.io/README.md

 <!-- #endregion -->

 <!-- #region -->
-# 2. Solving Actuarial Math with Python
+## 3. Solving Actuarial Math with Python

+### The actuarialmath Python package

-The _actuarialmath_ Python package implements fundamental methods for modeling life contingent risks, and closely follows traditional topics covered in actuarial exams and standard texts such as the "Fundamentals of Actuarial Math - Long-term" exam syllabus by the Society of Actuaries, and "Actuarial Mathematics for Life Contingent Risks" by Dickson, Hardy and Waters.
+A Python package implementing core methods for modeling life contingent risks, and closely follows traditional topics covered in actuarial exams and standard texts such as the "Fundamentals of Actuarial Math - Long-term" exam syllabus by the Society of Actuaries, and "Actuarial Mathematics for Life Contingent Risks" by Dickson, Hardy and Waters.

 __Installation__